Florida LLC Operating Agreement

 - Dissolution: Dissolution: If at some point all the members of your LLC decide you no longer wish to conduct business, you should officially dissolve it.
 Outlining the hypothetical process of dissolving your business is an important aspect of your operating agreement.
 To learn how to dissolve your Florida LLC, read our Florida LLC Dissolution article.

 We reviewed the top LLC services.
 Find which service is right for you.

 Why Should I Have a Florida LLC Operating Agreement?

 No matter what type of Florida LLC you're starting, you'll want to create an operating agreement.
 Here's why:

 It’s recommended by the state.
-According to FL General Statute Chapter 605 Sec.
-0105, all members of a Florida LLC may enter into an operating agreement to regulate the internal affairs of the company.
+According to FL General Statute, Revised Limited Liability Company Act § 605.0105, all members of a Florida LLC may enter into an operating agreement to regulate the internal affairs of the company.

 - It'll prevent conflict among your business partners.
 If you're starting a multi-member LLC, having an operating agreement will prevent misunderstandings amongst your team by setting clear expectations about each partner's role and responsibilities.

 - It helps preserve your limited liability status.
 If you're the sole owner of a single-member LLC in Florida, having an operating agreement will help to ensure your limited liability status is upheld by court officials, and add to your business' credibility as a whole.